 Rooker Feldman's office paradigm explains his somewhat unorthodox law office, an office that is sometimes a bit much to ask of his clients.

-Oh, they can usually overlook having to step carefully over the huge, slightly smelly hound that lays snoozing on the floor in front of Bling's desk.
+Oh, they can usually overlook having to step carefully over Bling's huge, slightly smelly hound that lays snoozing on the floor in front of her desk.